sushish-kumar/ITWS/README.md

 # ITWS
-Repository for IT Workshop assignment on Numerical Algorithms GROUP 2 - [24,57,67,69,70]
+S.no. - 69 ; Name - Sushish Kumar ; Repository for IT Workshop assignment on Graphing and Plotting in continuation with the numerical programming assignment.